whiskyechobravo/kerko/docs/config-params.md

 ## `kerko.facets.*.`

 Facets to provide in the search interface, where `*` is a facet key.
+The facet key is used internally by Kerko to identify the facet.

 The default facets are: